Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

-change the code of the docker-compose-gitpod.yml of the backend
+Change the code in docker-compose-gitpod.yml of the backend

 ```
 environment: